Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent some days at Anzio in

 The lighthouse on the southernmost point of the coast

 Gregorovius would have liked to reach the northern side of Mt.
 Circeo by walking along the coast, but he had to give up because the path was too narrow and there were some high rocks to climb.
-It was a great disappointment to him and a sign of age; in other accounts he had written in his early thirties he had let his readers understand he had "an agile foot" and a strong build which allowed him to take long walks and rides and running from Norma down to Ninfa on a straight line.
+It was a great disappointment to him and a sign of age; in other accounts he had written in his early thirties he had let his readers understand he was "nimble of foot" and had a strong build which allowed him to take long walks and rides and running from Norba down to Ninfa on a straight line.

 Southern side of Monte Circeo: rocks at sea level (above) and at the top of the mountain (below); according to Virgil the rocks resounded Circe's